andrerpena/react-mde/readme.md

 ## Styling

-The following tyles from React-mde should be added:
+The following tyles from React-mde should be added: (Both .scss and .css files are available.
+No need to use sass-loader if you don't want)

  - **react-mde/lib/styles/react-mde.scss**: The styling of the component itself.
  - **react-mde/lib/styles/react-mde-command-styles.scss**: This is the styling for the built-in commands.
 If these commands are not going to be used.
 This doesn't have to be included.